-From raucous pub crawls to lively parades, there nothing quite like St. Patrick’s Day in Chicago.
-In March, Irish taverns are packed with revelers, jovial crowds fill the city streets, and the Chicago River sparkles brilliant shades of emerald green.
+There’s nothing quite like St. Patrick’s Day in Chicago, when Irish taverns fill with revelers, cultural celebrations pop up in every corner of the city, and the Chicago River sparkles brilliant shades of emerald green.

-Explore this year’s St. Patrick’s Day 2020 events in Chicago.
+Explore the top ways to celebrate St. Patrick’s Day with events and things to do in Chicago.

 Chicago River dyeing